 - Fabric glue and thread

 First, I wrapped and hand stitched the batting around the florist foam (this was used to provide a solid centre for the holder).
 Next, I sewed the plastic mesh canvas around the bolster to help keep its shape.
 To cover the ends of the holder, I used pre-cut, self-adhesive fabric squares, and then I finished it off by wrapping the body of the bolster in felt and sewing it into place.

 Until I started looking for ideas to get my daughter’s small bedroom more organized, I thought my only options were going to be ones that would make the space feel even smaller, but I was proven wrong in my findings.
 I will make due with what I’ve picked up for now but, in case more storage solutions are needed, the options are there.
 I saw some great under-bed storage containers that even have wheels to make it easier to slide out.
 A bedside caddy can also be a great way to keep those favourite bedtime books close by.
 And over-the-door organizers don’t just have to be for shoes; they can also be helpful for keeping stuffed animals, dolls, action figures, small toy cars, and trucks or even Lego (get one with clear pockets and you can sort the blocks by colour).

 I’m happy with the outcome of this organization project of mine.
 Now I need to find a solution for getting my daughter to keep her room this tidy all the time!

 Jennifer Traynor is a mother of two kids living in the suburbs east of Toronto, Ontario.
-When she’s not working or spending time with her kids you can find her sitting in lotus pose on her yoga mat, sitting snuggled on the couch with her husband catching up on favourite shows or watching a movie, or sitting with her laptop writing and editing her blog Mama@Heart.
+When she’s not working or spending time with her kids you can find her sitting in lotus pose on her yoga mat, sitting snuggled on the couch with her husband catching up on favourite shows or sitting with her laptop writing and editing her blog Mama@Heart.
 You can also like and follow her on Facebook, Twitter, and Instagram.